<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 4 Things Military Renters Should Know About the Fair Housing Act

-It may have never occurred to you that as a military renter you have tenant rights that are protected by the U.S. Department of Housing and Urban Development (HUD) and the Fair Housing Act (FHA).
-This unawareness usually stems from the fact that your landlords have all been informed of the law and abided by the guidelines.
+It may have never occurred to you that as a military renter, you have tenant rights that are protected by the U.S. Department of Housing and Urban Development (HUD) and the Fair Housing Act (FHA).
+This unawareness usually stems from the good fortune that your landlords have been informed of the laws and have abided by the guidelines while operating their military rentals and maintaining proper property management.

 Our article, What Homeowners and Landlords Should Understand About the Fair Housing Act explains,